Rothy’s, the viral Silicon Valley shoe brand, is coming for your kids

 Shoes for the circular economy

-The founders of Rothy’s, Roth Martin and Stephen Hawthornthwait, a former gallery owner and investment banker, respectively, never set out to start a fashion trend.
+The founders of Rothy’s, Roth Martin and Stephen Hawthornthwaite, a former gallery owner and investment banker, respectively, never set out to start a fashion trend.
 They were primarily drawn to the challenge of designing comfortable footwear that also happened to be entirely sustainable.
 It took them three years to build a supply chain in which they source fibers made from recycled water bottles from a company called Repreve.
 The fibers are then woven into shoes using 3D knitting machines, which results in virtually no fabric left on the cutting-room floor.
-Rothy’s owns a 65,000-square-foot factory in Guangzhou, China, staffed by 100 workers, and full of these machines, which are about the size of a car.
+Rothy’s owns a 65,000-square-foot factory in Guangzhou, China, staffed by more than 300 workers, and full of these machines, which are about the size of a car.

 “We’ve created this system where we’re only making what we need, so there is as little waste as possible,” says Erin Lowenberg, the brand’s creative director.
 “We aren’t making bets on the color purple only to realize nine months later no one wants it.
 It took us a long time in R&D to get it perfect, and we’re continuing to optimize it.”

-In early 2016, Rothy’s launched with a collection of flats made with knit uppers that come in three designs–a pointed toe, a round toe, and a loafer–and 20 different patterns.
+In early 2016, Rothy’s launched with a collection of flats made with knit uppers that come in two designs–a pointed toe and a round toe–and 20 different patterns.
+(A third loafer style was added this spring.)
 They are sold exclusively through the brand’s website for between $125 and $165.

 The shoes are incredibly practical.
 The woven texture means that they are breathable, which is useful for footwear that is designed to be worn without socks.
 They are machine washable (which is particularly great for the kids’ shoes, but also handy for adults), and air dry in 40 minutes.
 Importantly, you can send them back to Rothy’s recycling facility when you’re done with them, where they are turned into carpet tiles and yoga mats, rather than ending up in a landfill.